 Dr. Smith embraced American Independence and was instrumental in organizing former Church of England parishes into what became “The Episcopal Church.”

 His successor, in 1785, the Revd.
 Colin Ferguson, was the first priest ordained by the Rt.
 Revd.
 Samuel Seabury, the first bishop of The Episcopal Church.

 St. Paul’s, however, declined with the social upheavals caused by the war and the rise of Methodism.

-By 1840, the parish was down to 13 families.
+By 1840, the parish was down to a dozen families.
 Fortunately, this was to be the low point.
 The 1840’s and ‘50’s proved to be years of growth as dedicated clergy and laity worked to reach people with no religious affiliation.
-A Sunday School was established and Free Blacks welcomed.

-It was during these years that the square pew boxes were replaced by fixed benches (still in use) facing east.
+It was during these years that the pew boxes were replaced by fixed benches (still in use) facing east.
 The south entrance was bricked up.
 In keeping with “Oxford Movement” influence, the worship focus now became the communion table, permanently placed in the apse behind an altar rail.
 The three-decker pulpit was removed.

-The parish was torn by the Civil War, with men on both sides of the conflict.
-Despite the differences, however, the Revd.
-Andrew Sutton, was able to minister to all.
+The parish was torn by the Civil War, with men fighting on both sides of the conflict.

 The Revd.
 John Nelson succeeded him and was present during two major building programs—the Parish Hall and Rectory (clergy hitherto had lived in Fairlee or Chestertown).